Male Infertility – How common is it?

 What’s the bottom line?

-When it comes to infertility it’s important that both the male and female are tested at the start of the investigation process.
+When it comes to infertility it’s important that female and male fertility tests are taken at the start of the investigation process.
 This will provide the doctor with the whole picture so that the right course of action can be taken first time.
 Semen analysis is a simple and accessible test that assesses the quality and quantity of the sperm cells in the semen and usually costs between €100 and €200.

 So if you are a guy who is experiencing infertility with your partner, perhaps you should take the lead and tell her that you’re going to get a semen analysis test sooner rather than later.« Return to Blog